 - a.
 Accessing the ASA via the console port is the same as with a Cisco router or switch.
-Connect to the ASA console port with a rollover cable. - b.
-Use a terminal emulation program, such as TeraTerm or PuTTy to access the CLI.
-Then use the serial port settings of 9600 baud, eight data bits, no parity, one stop bit, and no flow control. - c.
-Enter privileged mode with the enable command and password (if a password has been set).
-The password is blank by default.
-Press Enter.
+Connect to the ASA console port with a rollover cable and use a terminal emulation program, such as TeraTerm or PuTTy to open a serial connection and access the CLI. - b.
+The ASA initially prompts you to pre-configure the firewall using an interactive prompt.
+We will not be configuring the ASA this way, therefore enter no and press Enter.
+If you have inadvertently started the setup wizard, press CTRL-Z to exit it.
+The terminal screen should display the default ASA user EXEC hostname and prompt ciscoasa>. - c.
+Enter privileged mode with the enable command.
+The password is blank by default therefore press Enter.
 If the password has been changed to what is specified in this lab, enter the word class.
-The default ASA hostname and prompt is ciscoasa>.

-'''

-ciscoasa> enable

-Password: class (or press Enter if none set)
+ciscoasa> enable Password: class (or press Enter if none set)

-'''